Newly Admitted

 Attend International Student Orientation.

 International Student Orientation is mandatory and will help prepare you for your studies, review immigration regulations, and provide opportunities where you can interact with other students, faculty, and staff.
-Mandatory International Orientation is on Wednesday, January 8, for the Spring 2025 term.
+Mandatory International Orientation is on Wednesday, January 8 for the Spring 2025 term and on Tuesday, January 19 for the Fall 2025 term.

 international graduate Next-Steps Checklist